prakhar1989/docker-curriculum/tutorial/src/index.md

 Go ahead and open the URL in your browser and you should see the application in all its glory.
 Feel free to email / IM / snapchat this link to your friends and family so that they can enjoy a few cat gifs, too.

 Congratulations!
 You have deployed your first Docker application!
 That might seem like a lot of steps, but with the [command-line tool for EB](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3.html) you can almost mimic the functionality of Heroku in a few keystrokes!
-Hopefully you agree that Docker takes away a lot of the pains of building and deploying applications in the cloud.
+Hopefully, you agree that Docker takes away a lot of the pains of building and deploying applications in the cloud.
 I would encourage you to read the AWS [documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/docker-singlecontainer-deploy.html) on single-container Docker environments to get an idea of what features exist.

 In the next (and final) part of the tutorial, we'll up the ante a bit and deploy an application that mimics the real-world more closely; an app with a persistent back-end storage tier.
 Let's get straight to it!